Woman Claims Publix Refused to Spell Out 'Summa Cum Laude' on Graduation Cake Because of 3 Little Letters

 Koscinski ordered the $70 cake through Publix’s online system, which automatically monitors submissions and autocorrects profane words to dashes.
 To avoid confusion, she says she included a note in the special instructions section detailing the origin of the Latin phrase with a link, and included her phone number for any further questions, but was never called.

 After sharing her frustrations on Facebook, Koscinski called Publix and says she spoke with the assistant manager of the Charleston, S.C. location, who offered her a refund for the cake and a gift card to the store.

-Publix did not immediately respond to PEOPLE’s request for comment.
+“Satisfying our customers is our top priority,” Publix tells PEOPLE in a statement.
+“You can feel confident that this situation has been addressed, and the appropriate business areas and leaders are involved.”

 Want the ultimate dish on the latest celebrity food news, plus exclusive recipes, videos and more?
 Click here to subscribe to the People Food newsletter.